Arabianranta: Art and Design

 The Art and Design City Helsinki Ltd was founded to manage the project and its role became to develop the information network structure and Helsinki Virtual Village services, also the basis for this particular site.
 “Art and Design” (unique artworks) can be seen in the built environment, in buildings, public yards and premises.
 The arts and culture are actively introduced to people of Arabianranta by educational institutes such as the performance art of Metropolia, The University of Art and Design and Helsinki Pop & Jazz Conservatory.
 The educational institutes offer The Masters of Arts Festival, which has become the biggest single event in the area.

-A park named after the designer Tapio Wirkkala is in the centre of Arabianranta.
+Tapio Wirkkala Park, a park named after the designer Tapio Wirkkala, is in the centre of Arabianranta.
 The park, which was opened in 2012, was designed by the American theatre director and artist Robert Wilson.

 Advanced and modern projects and experiments in apartment building design and business operations are typical for the Arabia district.